 Passenger-carrying commercial vehicle mandates are different.
 Drivers have a 10 hour driving limit and require a mandatory eight hours of off-duty time to be able to take advantage of the 15-hour extended driving time allowance.
 They have the same restriction of not driving more than 60 to 70 hours in a seven to eight-day period.
 Drivers must spend eight hours in their sleeping birth, but can use them in two time periods that are no less than two hours in length.

-Columbia Truck Accident Lawyers at Chappell, Smith & Arden Help Injured Victims of Trucking Accidents
+South Carolina Truck Accident Lawyers at Chappell Smith & Arden, P.A.
+Help Injured Victims of Trucking Accidents

 If you or someone you know has been injured in an accident involving a truck or commercial motor vehicle, you may be entitled to compensation.
 Call the experienced Columbia truck accident lawyers at Chappell Smith & Arden, P.A. at 803-929-3600, or contact us online to schedule a consultation today.
 Our offices are conveniently located throughout South Carolina and we serve clients in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.